 Excellent academic credentials, unparalleled dedication, and active engagement in their scholarship and disciplines make for energized, accessible, and responsive faculty members.

-- Nearly 80 percent of full-time faculty members have earned their doctorate or other terminal degree.
+- Ninety-two percent of regular faculty members have earned their doctorate or other terminal degree.

 - Outstanding faculty members, never graduate students or teaching assistants, teach every class and inspire learning and self-discovery.
 An average class size of 27 students and student to faculty ratio of 17:1 ensure a more personal classroom experience.